DmitryLegostaev/DmitryLegostaev.Polly.ConditionalWait/README.md

 | logger             | ILogger       | Microsoft.Extensions.Logging object to add debug outputs during ConditionalWait execution                |

 #### ConditionalWaitConfiguration
-To create ConditionalWaitConfiguration object you should pass TimeSpan Timeout and TimeSpan BackOffDelay However you can also set Factor and BackoffType to customize WaitAndRetry behaviour.
+To create ConditionalWaitConfiguration object you should pass TimeSpan Timeout and TimeSpan BackOffDelay to its constructor.
+Also you can set Factor and BackoffType to customize main ConditionalWait behaviour based on WaitAndRetry policy.

-ConditionalWaitConfiguration could be mapped from Configuration by Microsoft.Extensions.Configuration.ConfigurationBinder.
+ConditionalWaitConfiguration could be mapped from .NET Configuration by Microsoft.Extensions.Configuration.ConfigurationBinder.

 To understand more about ConditionalWaitConfiguration capabilities visit https://github.com/Polly-Contrib/Polly.Contrib.WaitAndRetry